webrecorder/browsertrix/docs/deploy/local.md

 Now, rebuild either the backend and/or frontend images locally.
 The exact process depends on the Kubernetes deployment in use:

-??? tip "Docker Desktop"
+??? info "Docker Desktop"

     Rebuild the local images by running `./scripts/build-backend.sh` and/or `./scripts/build-frontend.sh` scripts to build the images in the local Docker.

-??? tip "MicroK8S"
+??? info "MicroK8S"

     MicroK8s uses its own container registry, running on port 32000.